-Students are allowed one change from thesis to nonoption for all degree programs.
-Thesis courses will not be counted toward the requirements of the nonthesis option.
-Students seeking to change from the thesis option to the non-thesis option must:
+Students are allowed one change from thesis to non-thesis for all degree programs.
+Thesis courses will not be counted toward the requirements of the non-thesis option.
+Students seeking to change from the thesis to non-thesis must:

-- a.
-Officially withdraw from all thesis courses; - Complete a new program of study which shows the additional courses the student will need to complete to finish the non-thesis option; - Reapply for graduation and admission to candidacy; Completeall of the identified requirements (including curriculum) of the new-degree program curriculum.

-d.
-All students who change from a thesis to a non-thesis option are prohibited from graduating in the semester in which the change from thesis to non-thesis option was initiated.
+- 1. Officially withdraw from all thesis courses. - 2.
+Complete a new program of study which shows the additional courses the student will need to complete to finish the non-thesis option. - 3.
+Reapply for graduation and admission to candidacy. - 4.
+Complete all of the identified requirements (including curriculum) of the new-degree program curriculum. - 5.
+All students who change from thesis to non-thesis are prohibited from graduating in the semester in which the change from thesis to non-thesis was initiated.